Pencaitland Parish Church

 Church Overview

-Consecrated in 1242, the foundations of the current church may date to then, with fragments of reused masonry in the walls.
-The present building is mainly of the 16th or 17th century and consists of a nave, with a gallery at the west end, and two aisles on the north side, the older called the Winton Aisle and the other the Saltoun Aisle.
+A church was first consecrated on this site in the 13th century.
+The foundations of the current church in Pencaitland may belong to this medieval building, with further fragments of the original masonry reused in its walls.
+The present building is, however, mainly of the 17th century and consists of a nave, with a gallery at the west end, and two aisles on the north side.
+The older of these aisles is called the Winton Aisle, and is believed to have been part of the original 13th century building, the other is named the Saltoun Aisle and is believed to date from the late 17th century.

-Kirkyard and external walls adorned with many interesting 17th and 18th century memorials, depicting trades and rich with memento mori symbols.
+The kirkyard and external walls are also adorned with many remarkable 17th and 18th century carved stone memorials, depicting the trades of those buried beneath and rich with memento mori symbols.
 A chain, to which a punishment “joug collar” was once attached, can be seen on the kirk wall, near external stair to loft.
-Also to be seen adjacent to the kirkyard is the renovated carriage house, stables, harness room and cottage.
+There are two small “offering houses” at either entrance to the kirkyard, built around 1759 as shelters for kirk elders during inclement weather.
+Also to be seen, adjacent to the kirkyard, is the renovated carriage house, stables, harness room and cottage.

 Services